klopezd/instatrace_guides/deployment_github_guide.md

-## Deployment Guide from Github into a new deployment folder for the first time
+## Deployment Guide from Github on EFW

-### Change the Connection and AJAX handlers
+### Creating a new release folder and cloning for the first time

 **1. Create a new folder inside the releases folder**
 * _/var/www/instance/_